lblod/app-lpdc-digitaal-loket/docs/infrastructure-architecture.md

-# DEV - TST - ACC
+# DEV - TEST - ACC

 Docker container technology is used.